Prescription Prepayment Certificates (PPCs)

 How do I apply?

-We will post to you a Cream Form: Request for payment for prescription prepayment certificate.
+We will post to you a Bronze Form: Request for payment for prescription prepayment certificate.
 Please complete the form in relation to the person applying for the PPC.

-2. Get your GP to sign Cream Form
+2. Get your GP to sign Bronze Form

-Take your completed Cream Form to your doctor to confirm:
+Take your completed Bronze Form to your doctor to confirm:

 - you would benefit from holding a PPC